WFAE

 WFAE (90.7 MHz) is a non-commercial public radio station in Charlotte, North Carolina.
 It is the main NPR news and information member in the Charlotte region.
 The station's main studios and offices are at One University Place in the University City neighborhood of northeast Charlotte.
-A satellite studio is at Spirit Square on North College Street in downtown Charlotte.
+The WFAE Center for Community Engagement is located at 301 E. 7th Street in Uptown Charlotte, where live shows and other community gatherings are held.

-WFAE has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
-The transmitter is located in northeastern Mecklenburg County.
+WFAE has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
+The transmitter tower is off Caldwell Road in northeastern Mecklenburg County.
+It is also heard on relay stations in Hickory, Southern Pines and Laurinburg.
 WFAE broadcasts using HD Radio technology.
 Its HD-2 digital subchannel has a jazz format and its HD-3 subchannel carries the Public Radio Exchange (PRX) Remix.

 Programming

 On weekdays, WFAE has all news and information programming.
-It carries NPR's national shows such as Morning Edition, All Things Considered, Fresh Air with Terry Gross, 1A, Here and Now, The Takeaway and Marketplace, along with the BBC World Service heard overnight.
-WFAE produces an hour-long weekday call-in program, Charlotte Talks with Mike Collins, heard live at 9 a.m. and repeated at 7 p.m.
+It carries programs from NPR and other public radio networks such as Morning Edition, All Things Considered, 1A, Here and Now, Marketplace and Today, Explained.
+The BBC World Service airs overnight.
+WFAE produces a local hour-long weekday interview program, Charlotte Talks with Mike Collins, heard live at 9 a.m. and repeated at 8 p.m.
 Frequent news updates come from NPR and the WFAE news staff.

 On weekends, WFAE features specialty programs.
-Weekly NPR shows include Wait, Wait, Don't Tell Me, This American Life, Ask Me Another, The TED Radio Hour, On The Media and The New Yorker Radio Hour.
-Sunday evenings include the New Age music and Electronica show Echoes.
+Weekly NPR shows include Wait, Wait, Don't Tell Me, This American Life, Radiolab, Hidden Brain, The TED Radio Hour, Latino USA, On The Media, Reveal, Freakonomics Radio, The Moth Radio Hour and The New Yorker Radio Hour.
+WFAE is listener-supported.
+It holds periodic on-air fundraisers and seeks donations on its website.

 History

 Student-run station

-On April 18, 1977, WFAE first signed on the air.
-It was the student radio service of the University of North Carolina at Charlotte, broadcasting classical music and jazz.
-It was originally on 90.9 MHz from a 10-watt transmitter atop the library building.
-It succeeded a student-run carrier current station known as "WVFN" (Voice of the Forty Niners), which operated from the basement of the Cone University Center.
+WFAE first signed on the air on April 18, 1977.
+It was the student radio service of the University of North Carolina at Charlotte, playing classical music and jazz.
+It was originally on 90.9 MHz, broadcasting from a 10-watt transmitter atop the library building.
+It succeeded a student-run carrier current station known as "WVFN" (Voice of the 49ers), which operated from the basement of the Cone University Center.
 As of 1976, the station had reduced the amount of Top 40 music and increased jazz programming.

 The outlet was limited by its small budget, $25,000 a year, all collected from UNCC student fees.
 Its signal was limited to only the campus and surrounding neighborhoods of northeastern Charlotte and Mecklenburg County.

 NPR affiliation

 Charlotte was one of the largest markets in the South without an NPR member station until South Carolina Educational Radio outlet WPRV (now WNSC-FM) launched from a transmitter at Rock Hill on January 3, 1978.
-It initially broadcasting instructional programs during the day before beginning a full-time schedule in July.
+It initially broadcast instructional programs during the day before beginning a full-time schedule in July.

 In September 1978, WFAE secured Federal Communications Commission (FCC) approval to move to 90.7 MHz with a full 100,000 watts.
 However, construction of the upgraded facility was hindered by state procurement delays.